skijit/notes/electronics/basics.md

         - Also AC voltages are more easily converted (by transformers)
     - Easily converted to DC
         - Note that AC Adapters often step down the voltage (so the device doesn't have to do it) AND they use a rectifier which converts from AC to DC
+    - Analog signals (e.g. audio) are typically AC.
+They need to be, what could be oscillating in Direct Current?
+If the voltage is oscillating (i.e. changing sign, not merely fluctuating), it has to be AC.
 - DC
     - Most digital electronics use DC
     - Batteries provide DC